mageddo/java-native-examples/README.md

 # Testing it

-	# building the custom c libs
-	./builder
+	./gradle clean build

-navigate to the code then run the main functions in your favorite IDE (tested at INTELLIJ)
+Then, navigate to the code then run the main functions in your favorite IDE (tested at INTELLIJ)

 # Compile a module do something like